Steam Powered Giraffe: 2017-2019: New member & 10th anniversary

 On December 19, 2016, Steam Powered Giraffe announced that Samuel Luke would be leaving the group to focus on his independent work as an artist and musician.
-At the same time, it was announced that actor/musician Bryan Barbarin—a long-time friend of the Bennett twins who had performed improv with them in college—would be stepping in as a new robot character, Zer0.
+At the same time, it was announced that actor/musician Bryan Barbarin—a long-time friend of the Bennett twins who had performed improv with them and had also taken Jerry Hager's mime course in college—would be stepping in as a new robot character, Zer0.
 This announcement also coincided with the release of Zer0's first song with the band, a cover of Bing Crosby's "A Marshmallow World".
 The next episode of the Bennett twins' podcast The Bennettarium, released two days after the announcement, featured the Bennett twins, Luke, and Barbarin discussing the transition, among other things.
 Zer0's first live show occurred on February 18, 2017, at The Center Theater at The California Center for the Arts in Escondido, California, a frequent location for the band's performances.

 In May 2017, the band announced their first vinyl record, a re-release of Music from Steamworld Heist.
-The band would subsequently re-release The 2¢ Show on vinyl in 2019.
+The band would subsequently release the followings albums on vinyl: The 2¢ Show in 2019, 1896 in 2021, MK III in 2024 and Music from SteamWorld Heist II in 2025.

 On July 20, 2017, the band performed a show during San Diego Comic-Con with former member Michael Philip Reed joining them on stage.
-Reed subsequently joined the band for most shows up until February 2020.
+Reed joined the band for additional shows up until February 2020.

-On January 27, 2018, Steam Powered Giraffe celebrated the band's 10th anniversary with a special concert at the California Center for the Arts in Escondido.
+On January 27, 2018, Steam Powered Giraffe celebrated the band's 10th anniversary with a special concert at the Center Theater at the California Center for the Arts, Escondido.
 The event featured all current and previous members of the band, including past robots Hatchworth, Upgrade, and The Jon (reprised by performers Sam Luke, Erin Burke, and Jon Sprague respectively), and backing musicians Michael Philip Reed and Matt Smith.
 The concert was later released as a live concert film on Blu-Ray, DVD, and digital video.

-On April 18, 2019, the band announced the production of their next album, the first to feature Zer0 and the first since MK III to include Michael Reed.
+On April 18, 2019, the band announced the production of their next album 1896, the first to feature Zer0 and the first since MK III to include Michael Reed.
 In the run-up to the album's release, the band stated they would release singles and music videos every few months.